Protecting acacias in Sudan

 The FNC is an independent and self-financing entity exercising technical supervision over all forests throughout the country and issuing directives or take measures for protection and management of reserved and unreserved forests across Sudan.

 The FNC is managing a project in El Fau for the rehabilitation of refugees hosting areas, and reforestation of these areas with acacia trees (acacia seyal and acacia senegal trees).
-Managed in collaboration with UNHCR (The United Nations High Commissioner for Refugees) and IUCN (International Union for Conservation of Nature), it has already produced 150 000 seedlings in 2016.
+Managed in collaboration with UNHCR (The United Nations High Commissioner for Refugees) and IUCN (International Union for Conservation of Nature), it has already produced 150 000 seedlings.

 Because acacia trees play a key role in the lives of people, the FNC works to help empowering and training people and refugees population, while preserving the environment and rehabilitating degraded landscapes.